This article will detail how to make and apply the script to check for USB flash drives connected to devices.

 Now that logging is enabled you will need to create a Scheduled Task to run the script every time that the event is created.

-- Click the Triggers tab.
+4. Click the Triggers tab.
 Click New.
-And in the drop down list Begin the Task, select On an Event and choose Custom.
+And in the drop-down list Begin the Task, select On an Event, and choose Custom.

--windowstyle hidden 'C:\Scripts\USB_Alert.ps1’ with the location to your script.
+-windowstyle hidden 'C:\Scripts\USB_Alert.ps1’ with the location of your script.

 Verify the Script

-- You will see an alert for every time a USB drive is inserted.
+3. You will see an alert every time a USB drive is inserted.